 - Communities of action

-Let’s take a closer look at these six types of online community.
+Let’s take a closer look at these six types of online communities.

 1. Knowledge and learning communities